dancornutt/Porsche944/07K_Swap.md

 ## Accessories

 Power Steering was removed.
 The 07k uses a dual belt system.
-The crank pulley drives the PS pump which has uses a pulley with two belt provisions, the other drives the water pump and alternator.
+The crank pulley drives the PS pump which uses a pulley with two belt provisions, the other drives the water pump and alternator.

 Our car has manual steering.
 Not sure exactly how this will pan out but Cjar from the RL forum said this:
 My car also has manual steering, I pulled apart an ebay AC compressor and just mounted the front half with the stock VW pulley to hold the place and make the belt routing complete.